Lunnaris01/Pokedex/README.md

 # Pokedex
-Implementation of the Pokedex Project from boot.dev using GO using [PokeAPI](https://pokeapi.co/) including Caching.
+Implementation of the Pokedex Project from boot.dev using GO using [PokeAPI](https://pokeapi.co/).